CalvinLoke/bad-apple/README.md

 My own video can be found [here](https://www.youtube.com/watch?v=AZfrXrk3ZHc).

 # Running this code
-With 20th April 2021's revision, I have added a virtual environment with the required packages and dependencies.
+Thanks to [TheHusyin](https://github.com/TheHusyin) for adding a `requirements.txt` file for easier installs.

 First, ensure that you set your terminal to the directory of this repository.

 `cd bad-apple`

-Activate the virtual environment by running:
+Install the necessary dependencies and packages by using:

-`.\venv\Scripts\activate`
+`pip install -r requirements.txt`

 And to run the code: